Peter Hamby

 Peter Hamby (born August 21, 1981) is an American political journalist.
-He is the host of Good Luck America at Snapchat and a contributing writer for Puck News and Vanity Fair.
-He began his journalism career at CNN.
-Hamby has been described as an early adopter among political journalists of social media.
-Hamby won an Emmy Award in 2012 for his role in CNN's Election Coverage and an Edward R. Murrow Award in 2017 for his political coverage on Snapchat, which pioneered the use of mobile-first vertical video in journalism.
+He is the former host of Good Luck America on Snapchat and co-founded Puck News and has been a contributing writer to Vanity Fair and The Washington Post.
+He began his journalism career at CNN and has been described as an early adopter of social media among political journalists.
+In 2012, Hamby won an Emmy Award for his role in election coverage on CNN and an Edward R. Murrow Award in 2017 for his political coverage on Snapchat, which pioneered the use of mobile-first vertical video in journalism.

 Early life

-He is the son of Bill Hamby, a television producer, and Tressa (Connolly) Hamby, a film editor and producer.
+He is the son of Bill Hamby, a television producer, and Tressa Hamby (née Connolly), a film editor and producer.
 Hamby was raised in Richmond, Virginia and attended Douglas S. Freeman High School.
 He graduated in 2003 from Georgetown University and earned a master's degree in journalism from New York University in 2004.
-He is brother to Michael and the late Patrick.
+He married Katie Warshaw in 2023.